dnhkng/GlaDOS/README.md

 ## Windows Installation Process
 1. Open the Microsoft Store, search for `python` and install Python 3.12
-2. Downlod this repository, either:
+2. Download this repository, either:
    1. Download and unzip this repository somewhere in your home folder, or
    2. If you have Git set up, `git clone` this repository using `git clone github.com/dnhkng/glados.git`
 3. In the repository folder, run the `install_windows.bat`, and wait until the installation in complete.